RGBKnights/vibe-coding/README.md

 ## Setup

 1. Install VS Code and Docker for multiple isolated environments for vibe coding.
+2. Create a new Repository based on this repository.
+3. Run `Dev Container - Reopen in Container` from the VSCode command palette.
+4. Start Claude Code; Run `claude` to launch REPL.
+5. Complete authentication.
+Follow the one-time OAuth process with your Console account.
+You’ll need active billing at [console.anthropic](https://console.anthropic.com/).
+6. Start vibing 🎉

 | Platform | VSCode Installation | Docker Installation |
 |----------|----------------------|---------------------|